silx-kit/pyFAI/doc/source/operations/index.rst

 Build dependencies:
 -------------------

-In addition to the run dependencies, pyFAI needs a C compiler.
+In addition to the run dependencies, pyFAI needs a C compiler to build extensions.

 C files are generated from cython_ source and distributed.
-Cython is only needed for developing new binary modules.
+The distibuted version correspond to OpenMP version.
+Non-OpenMP version needs to be built from cython source code (especially on MacOSX).
-If you want to generate your own C files, make sure your local Cython version supports memory-views (available from Cython v0.17 and newer).
+If you want to generate your own C files, make sure your local Cython version is suficiently recent (>0.20).

 Building procedure
 ------------------